riot-ci/RIOT/tests/README.md

 The goal is to be able to run all tests in a sequential way for as many targets as possible.

-As some board can't be rested without a manual trigger tests should be implemented with some kind of `synchronization`.
+As some board can't be reset without a manual trigger tests should be implemented with some kind of `synchronization`.
 This can be done in two ways:

 - use `test_utils_interactive_sync` when uart input/output does not need to be